Heraclius the Elder: Family

 The Historia syntomos of Patriarch Nikephoros I of Constantinople mentions a single brother of Heraclius the Elder, named Gregoras, who was the father of Nicetas.
 Theophanes the Confessor mentions Epiphania as the mother of Emperor Heraclius, thus wife of Heraclius the Elder.
 Heraclius the Elder is mentioned as the father of Emperor Heraclius in several sources, including Theophylact, John of Nikiû, Nikephoros I, Theophanes, Agapius the historian, the Suda, Georgios Kedrenos, Joannes Zonaras, Michael the Syrian, the Chronicle of 1234 and Nikephoros Kallistos Xanthopoulos.
 In contrast, there is no source mentioning him in the same sentence as the siblings of Emperor Heraclius.
 That he was their father can be safely assumed, though.

-The best attested sibling of Heraclius the Younger was arguably Theodore.
-Maria, sister of Heraclius the Younger, is mentioned by Nikephoros I and identified as mother of Martina, whom Heraclius the Younger would go on to marry.
+The best-attested sibling of Heraclius the Younger was arguably Theodore.
+Maria, sister of Heraclius the Younger, is mentioned by Nikephoros I and identified as the mother of Martina, whom Heraclius the Younger would go on to marry.
 Both Kedrenos and Michael the Syrian consider Martina to have been a daughter of an unnamed brother of Heraclius the Younger, thus casting some doubt on the precise relation.
 Finally, Theophanes briefly mentions another Gregoras as a brother of Heraclius the Younger on the occasion of the former's death at Heliopolis (modern Baalbek) circa 652/653.
 This is the only mention of this sibling.
-Theophanes, however, might have misunderstood the relation between Gregoras and the emperor.
+Theophanes, however, might have misunderstood the relationship between Gregoras and the emperor.